UCLAdeepvision/CS163-Projects-2025Fall/_posts/2025-12-13-team01-super-res.md

 {: style="max-width: 90%;"}
 *Fig 16.
 Quantitative comparison of results; runtimes for all methods besides sparse coding are on a Galaxy S7 phone [3].*

-We see that, quantitatively, all LUT variants perform substantially better than traditional interpolation upsampling methods, and are competitive with methods that require far greater runtime and/or storage space.
+We see that, quantitatively, all LUT variants perform substantially better than traditional interpolation upscaling methods, and are competitive with methods that require far greater runtime and/or storage space.
 Interestingly, there are some cases where the F model seems to perform quantitatively better than the S model, despite the fact that the only difference between them is that S has a larger receptive field.
 This likely just indicates a plateau in performance wrt receptive field size, or the differently shaped receptive fields may fare differently on different datasets (since RF=3 for F and RF=4 for S, the RF for F is a line and the RF for S is a square).

 LUT methods are an interesting way to make super-resolution more efficient; instead of making a more efficient network, it avoids using a network for inference altogether.
 However, there are some obvious flaws: the quantitative results do not make it state-of-the-art in that regard, and the methodology of using the same LUT for each color channel independently seems somewhat unintuitive.
 Additionally, a given LUT is confined to a fixed receptive field size and upscaling factor; an entirely new SR network and table must be created to change these factors, which restricts the method's practical use.